Hemant-Parihar/redis-learning-java/README.md

 4. Run the Performance Comparison to understand Redis performance benefits
 5. Try the Redis Pub/Sub example to learn about messaging
 6. Understand caching patterns with the Caching Example

-## Performance Comparison

-The project includes benchmark tests that compare:

-- Single and batch read/write operations
-- Atomic operations and transactions
-- Counters and increments
-- Sorted data retrieval
-- Set operations

-Each test outputs detailed timing information to help understand the performance characteristics of both Redis and PostgreSQL.

 ## License